- About ME

 - If the above steps are not completed by the end of finals, the student gets a U.

-The thesis option is recommended for students interested in industrial research and development, teaching, or possibly continuing for the Ph.D.
-Students are responsible for finding a research advisor who will supervise the thesis research.
+The thesis option is recommended for students interested in industrial research and development, teaching, or possibly continuing for a doctoral degree.
+Students are responsible for finding a research advisor who will supervise their thesis research.
 Research credits are taken under the advisor's independent study number.

-The student enrolls in ME590 twice for 3 credits each using the research advisor's independent study number.
-Six credits of ME 590 may be taken in one term but ONLY with approval of the research advisor.
-Students should check with their research advisor or with staff in the Academic Service Office (ASO) for the independent study number assigned to the faculty member with whom she will work.
+The student enrolls in ME590 twice for 3 credits each via Wolverine Access under the research advisor's independent study number.
+Six credits of ME590 may be taken in one term but ONLY with approval of the research advisor.
+Students should check with their research advisor or with staff in the Academic Service Office (ASO) for the independent study number assigned to the faculty member with whom s/he will work.
 In the next term, ME695 will be elected for 3 hours, again using the advisor's number.
 Any additional research credits will not count toward the master's degree.
 A grade of satisfactory (S) or unsatisfactory (U) is given for ME590 and ME695 credits.

 On occasion the defense may occur in a term subsequent to the last enrollment.
 If all other MSE degree requirements are met, a student need not be enrolled to defend.

-No later than the last day of classes in the term the student expects to graduate, a memo signed by the faculty research advisor must be submitted to the ASO, which states that the student has successfully defended her thesis.
+No later than the last day of classes in the term the student expects to graduate, a memo signed by the faculty research advisor must be submitted to the ASO, which states that the student has successfully defended her/his thesis.
 The memo can be as simple as an e-mail to firstname.lastname@example.org.
-Your faculty advisor should include the title of your thesis, who attended the oral defense, that you successfully defended it, and the date of the successful defense.
-In addition, a digital copy (e.g. PDF) of the final thesis is required and should be emailed to email@example.com.
+Your faculty advisor should include: a) the title of your thesis, b) who attended the oral defense, c) that you successfully defended it, and d) the date of the successful defense.
+Also no later than the last day of classes, a digital copy (PDF) of the final thesis is required and should be emailed to email@example.com.

 - 12 credits ME courses at the 500 or 600 level